EveryCoin (EVY) Price Hits $0.0000 on Top Exchanges

 Buying and Selling EveryCoin

-It is usually not currently possible to purchase alternative cryptocurrencies such as EveryCoin directly using U.S. dollars.
-Investors seeking to trade EveryCoin should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase EveryCoin using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as EveryCoin directly using US dollars.
+Investors seeking to trade EveryCoin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase EveryCoin using one of the exchanges listed above.

 Receive News & Updates for EveryCoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for EveryCoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.